 — Alexandra N. 25, UX Designer

 — Scott H. 34, Project Lead.

 Blending Art and Science

-The genesis of Xmetryx lies at the intersection of brain science, behavioral science, and business practice.
-It is the relationship between expectation (the circumstances that form a baseline psychological contract) and experience (the contextual and psychological factors that determine need satisfaction, and meaningfulness), that predict the strength and direction of relationships.
+Xmetryx Team Relationship Management software tools combine brain science, behavioral science, and insights into the art of managing relationships.
+It is the dynamic between expectation (the circumstances that form a baseline psychological contract) and experience (the contextual and psychological factors that determine need satisfaction and meaningfulness), that predict the strength and direction of relationships.

-Xmetryx provides leaders with the tools to measure experience-expectation gaps, and map and track the results of efforts to close those gaps.
+Xmetryx provides leaders with the tools to measure and map experience-expectation gaps and track the results of efforts to close them.